 This option is only available if the setting of the parallel port mode option is ECP.
 The settings are 0, 1, 2, 3, 5, 6 or 7.
-Note: This option is N/A.

 On-Board IDE

 This option specifies the onboard IDE controller channels to be used.
 The settings are Disabled, Primary, Secondary or Both.